White Heart: Formation

 White Heart formed in 1982, and the first two albums were produced by Bill Smiley and Dann Huff.
 These two friends were listening to groups like Toto, Boz Scaggs, Journey, and Steely Dan at the time they formed White Heart.
-The original lineup consisted of Billy Smiley (guitar, keyboards, and occasional lead vocals), Mark Gersmehl (keyboards and occasional lead vocals), Steve Green (lead vocals), Gary Lunn (bass), and brothers Dann and David Huff (guitars/vocals & drums respectively).
+The original lineup consisted of Billy Smiley (guitar, keyboards, and occasional lead vocals), Mark Gersmehl (keyboards and occasional lead vocals), Steve Green (lead vocals), Gary Lunn (bass), and brothers Dann (guitars/backing voc.) and David Huff (drums).

 Whiteheart was pursued by every major Christian label until Chris Christian heard their demo and signed them to Home Sweet Home Records and gave them their first record deal.
 By the time they released their third album, they were selling in excess of 250,000 albums.
 After their self-titled debut album was released in 1982, the band went through its first lineup change: Green left the band, saying that rock was not his style.
 They went on to tour with David Meece and Farrell and Farrell for the next two years, building their fan base, with Scott Douglas as Green's replacement as lead vocalist.
 Green continued to sing background vocals on Vital Signs, and they had their first No. 1 single, We Are His Hands, with Douglas singing the lead, and Smiley and Green singing the harmonies.

 The band released its second album, Vital Signs, in 1984.
 Douglas was with the band for two years before being charged with aggravated sexual battery on June 30, 1985.
 He was sentenced to prison in March 1986.

 Dann Huff left the band shortly after to pursue his dream of being a studio musician, and recommended his high school friend, Gordon Kennedy as his replacement for the WhiteHeart album, Hotline.
 Later, in 1985, David Huff left the band to pursue other interests as well, including touring with Michael W. Smith.
 Eventually, he would join his brother Dann to form the hard rock band Giant.